microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 1. Preventing others from having direct access to the underlying data sources and reducing the load to the underlying systems.
 Giving administrators finer control of when the systems get loaded from refreshes.

-1. Enabling the ability to create reusable transformation logic and curated views of your cloud or on-premise data sources, which can then be seamlessly shared and integrated with other services and products in the Power Platform.
+1. Enabling the ability to create reusable transformation logic and curated views of your cloud or on-premise data sources, which can then be seamlessly shared and integrated with other Microsoft services and products (Power BI, Power Apps, and Dynamics 365 Customer Insights).

 [Learn more about dataflows and self-service data prep](https://docs.microsoft.com/power-bi/transform-model/dataflows/dataflows-introduction-self-service)